hgaiser/moonshine/README.md

 $ curl "http://localhost:47989/submit-pin?uniqueid=0123456789ABCDEF&pin=<PIN>"
 ```

+Where `<PIN>` should be replaced with the actual PIN number.

 ### Applications

 It is important to note that each application that is defined in the config simply starts streaming the entire desktop.
 It is the `run_before` part of an applications configuration that defines what to do when an application is started.
-Most commonly this will be used to first change the resolution and then launch a game.
+Most commonly this will be used to first change the resolution and then launch a game or application.
-If no `run_before` is provided, then Moonshine will simply start to stream the desktop without launching anything.
+If no `run_before` is provided, then Moonshine will simply start to stream the desktop without changing resolution or launching anything.

 In the `config.toml` file, each application has the following information: